lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **4.1 Internet browser**

-You have a choice between Google Chrome, Firefox and Opera.
-Take what you like (I opt for FF).
+You have a choice between Google Chrome, Firefox and Opera (I opt for FF).

 When done configuring, install the [Privacy Badger](https://www.eff.org/privacybadger) and [HTTPS Everywhere](https://www.eff.org/https-everywhere) add-ons.

 **4.2 PDF reader**